County & Local Resources

-The San Antonio Small Business Development Center (SBDC) provides education and no-cost business advising services to entrepreneurs and people wanting to start their own business.
-Seminars are offered and training topics range from basic start up knowledge to technical financial assistance, strategic planning, leadership, marketing and more.
+The San Antonio Small Business Development Center (SBDC) provides education and no-cost business advising services to entrepreneurs and people wanting to start their own businesses.
+Seminars are offered and training topics range from basic start-up knowledge to technical financial assistance, strategic planning, leadership, marketing, and more.
 Business advisors are available to help with many facets of your small business.
 The UTSA SBDC is located on the UTSA Downtown Campus at 501 W. Cesar E. Chavez Blvd., Durango Bldg., 2nd floor, Suite #2.312, San Antonio, TX 78207.
-If you would like learn more about their services call 210-458-2460.
+If you would like to learn more about their services call 210-458-2460.

 Other Alamo Area Resources

 Referrals provided by: Alamo Area Council of Government (AACOG)

 Through the Alamo Service Connection (ASC), the expansion of Veteran Services has included over 275 different resources for Veterans and their families available online, anytime, through the ASC's Network of Care database.
 This information is easily accessible by visiting the Ask ASC website and using the keyword "Veteran" when looking for a topic.
 The ASC can also help with their extensive database of useful resources and one-on-one assistance with such programs as Medicare, Social Security, legal aid, housing assistance, home repairs, residential support services, assistance with emergency household expenses, and access to transportation services available in our region.